parrt/cs601/lectures/threads.md

 	}
 }
 ```
-Note that while A and B operations are themselves atomic, we must declare the entire checkout procedure as a critical section that must not be interrupted.
+Note that while A and B operations are themselves atomic, we must declare the entire checkout procedure as a critical section via `synchronized` that must not be interrupted.
-* Remember to synchronize all read sites not just write sites to the same state and using the same lock!
-* Lock as little as possible and for a short of time as possible but no less.
-This is for liveness, simplicity, and speed.

-## Conditional synchronization and inter-thread communication
+# Conditional synchronization and inter-thread communication

-Want
+We want this:

 ```java
 await (condition) do statement;
 ```

-Have `wait()` and `notifyAll()`.
+But we have `wait()` and `notifyAll()`.

 Producer "/" consumer model such as blocking on I/O: